PawlowskiGlock/square-wars/README.md

 # square-wars
-A simple game implemented in Racket
+A _very_ basic "space-invaderish" kind of game, implemented in Racket